infamicstudios/libjustify/docs/Libjustify.md

 #### **Atoms:**
-Atoms represent a segment of the format string (and after manipulation the output) and are created by [Parsing format strings](#parsing-format-strings) .
+Atoms represent a segment of the format string (and after manipulation the output) and are created by parsing format strings.

 When atoms are created they come in 3 general varieties:

 | Atom Type             | Description                                        |
 |-----------------------|----------------------------------------------------|